 Diverticulitis is an acute condition that causes abdominal pain, fever, and a change in bowel habits.
-At Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California, Tahmina Haq, MD, specializes in diagnosing and treating diverticulitis.
+At Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California, Tahmina Haq, MD, specializes in diagnosing and treating diverticulitis.
 Call the office nearest you today or use the online booking button to get expert care for your diverticulitis.

 Diverticulitis is inflammation of the diverticula, which are small pockets that form in the wall of the large intestine.
 If you have diverticula, you have a condition called diverticulosis.